Floyd McKissick: Involvement with CORE

+McKissick's embrace of the black power movement and the subsequent perceived radicalization of CORE led to the resignation of many of the organization's white members and caused the Federal Bureau of Investigation to monitor McKissick.
 McKissick and Roy Innis, who at that time was the head of the Harlem chapter of CORE, appeared to be close allies, but there were underlying tensions.
 When McKissick left CORE in 1968, Innis took over.
+He became more strident in his rejection of nonviolence after Martin Luther King Jr. was assassinated, telling a journalist, "The next Negro to advocate nonviolence should be torn to bits by black people."
+In 1969, he published a book, 3/5ths of a man, which urged white people to accept political equality with minorities at the threat of violent revolution.
+He also stressed the importance of black economic autonomy from white society, arguing that, "Unless the Black Man attains economic independence, any 'political independence' will be an illusion".
+He promoted involvement in business as a means of enriching American blacks, which he termed "black entrepreneurship" and "black socialism".

 Soul City

+Following his departure from CORE, McKissick founded McKissick Enterprises in August 1968, a company which was supposed to "create and distribute profits to millions of black Americans" by investing in and providing technical advice to black-run businesses.
+It invested in a variety of projects.
+Following the promulgation of the New Communities Act, McKissick tasked his staff with drafting a plan for a new city in the South, figuring that new planned community there would attract more interest.

-After leaving CORE, McKissick launched a plan to build a new community, Soul City, in Warren County, North Carolina, on 500 acres of farmland.
-McKissick stated," Soul City was an idea before the movement.
+McKissick launched a plan to build a new community, Soul City, in Warren County, North Carolina, on 500 acres of farmland.
+McKissick stated, "Soul City was an idea before the movement.
 Soul City actually started after World War II, in my mind.
 And it was first talked about when we saw the use of the Marshall Plan, and all like that.
 See, I've always been in real estate and I've always been a businessman."

 Soul City was supposed to reverse out-migration of minorities and the poor to urban areas.
 Soul City was a town intended for all, but placed emphasis on providing opportunities for minorities and the poor.